 To maintain your capsule wardrobe over time, it’s important that you find the right balance for your life.

-Again, you want to replace any clothing that is doesn’t look good anymore, anything that doesn’t fit you well, and anything that has gone out of style.
+Again, you want to replace any clothing that doesn’t look good anymore, anything that doesn’t fit you well, and anything that has gone out of style.

 How to Maintain Your Wardrobe